adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ```

-So as soon as someone from the team who has access to Invite Team members functionality visited our poc.html, He would invite Us(attacker) to their orginisation on larksuite.
+So as soon as someone from the team who has access to Invite Team members functionality visited our poc.html, He would invite Us(attacker) to their organisation on larksuite.

 ---
 #### Low privileged user is able to access the Admin log

-In this issue we managed to figure our that when an permission named as **internal risk control** is assigned to any user he is able to view all the admin logs of the company, Which shouldn't be the case generally, So we decided to dig the further and leter on found it was an security issue.
+In this issue, we managed to figure our that when permission named as **internal risk control** is assigned to any user he is able to view all the admin logs of the company, Which shouldn't be the case generally, So we decided to dig the further and later on found it was a security issue.

 ![1](/blog/assets/images/lark/rest/2.png)

 Admin logs contain all the sensitive information like recent changes made, Permission changes,  View newly added or removed users, and View newly created files and deleted files.
 It keeps a record of all the recent activities in the organization.
 We found a user *without the above-mentioned permission* was able to *access the company logs* via broken authentication on mentioned API endpoint.

-The restriction was only *implemented on the UI but not on the pai request*, sending that request we were able to *fetch all logs of the organization* in burpsuite.
-The `http` request was as follows:
+The restriction was only *implemented on the UI but not on the API request*, sending that request we were able to *fetch all logs of the organization* in burpsuite.
+The `HTTP` request was as follows:

 ```http
 GET /suite/admin/logs/?count=30&offset=0&min_time=1586025000&max_time=1649356199&_t=1649312050201 HTTP/1.0